Updated on: 11/13/2019

 Bridge Accident Attorneys

-Attorney Chris Davis and the team at Davis Law Group have experience handling lawsuits against the State of Washington, against trucking companies (including Canadian trucking companies) and motor vehicle accidents.
+Top-rated Seattle injury attorney Chris Davis and the team at Davis Law Group have experience handling lawsuits against the State of Washington, against trucking companies (including Canadian trucking companies) and motor vehicle accidents.
 If you or someone you know has been injured in any type of accident contact Davis Law Group for a free consultation at 206-727-4000.